thestrongchin/Simple-Bank-Management-System/README.md

 - **Buffer Clean:** I learned how to clean the buffer after each scanf() input to avoid the code from printing garbage data stored in the buffer.

 - **Printf():** I learned how to use printf() to make print out different lines of text in the terminal to make the user experience more enjoyable.

+# Features
+- The user's balance is set to 1000 USD as a welcome bonus

+- A user-friendly emnu with 4 different selections:
+  - 1. Check current balance
+  - 2. Deposit money
+  - 3. Withdraw money
+  - 4. Exit bank

+- Detect user input errors such as:
+  - Negative numbers for depositing and withdrawing money
+  - User's current balance is not enough to withdraw requested amount

+- Simple implementation
+- Ensures that user will deposit and withdraw valid amounts of money